Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/identify.typ

     - The redirect mechanism must be able to efficiently lift the rings to the level of the wall stakes.
     - The redirect mechanism must precisely and accurately score the rings onto the wall stakes.
     - The redirect mechanism must be strong enough to lift the robot above the ladder.
   ],
   constraints: [
     - #vex-rule[R4] Robots must fit within an 18” x 18” x 18” volume
     - #vex-rule[R13] Motors are limited to a combined power of 88W
-      - The intake should only require 11 watts to save power for new motorized subsystems in the future.
+      - The redirect mechanism should only require 11 watts to save power for new motorized subsystems in the future.
     - #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal.
   ],
 )